Do you feel overwhelmed by the number of different usernames and passwords you have to remember?

-In this article, we will show you how to easily and securely manage passwords like a Pro with the best password management tools.
+In this article, we will show you how to easily and securely manage passwords like a pro with the best password management tools.

 Why Do You Need to Use a Password Manager?

+Now, you are probably wondering how you can remember so many passwords.
 That’s where a password manager app comes in.

 You can use your password manager app on all your devices, and it can easily import passwords stored in your browser.

-LastPass is the most popular password management app.
-Their free version has all the features you’d need to get started.
-You can upgrade to the premium version for only $3 per month to access advanced multi-factor options and sharing features.
+LastPass is another popular password management app.
+Their free version has all the features you need to get started.
+You can also upgrade to the premium version for only $3 per month to access advanced multi-factor options and sharing features.

-LastPass uses a master password to manage your password vault which makes this master password the key to all your online accounts.
+LastPass uses a master password to manage your password vault, which makes this master password the key to all your online accounts.

-LastPass allows you to use multi-factor authentication with their LastPass authenticator app as well as other services like Yubikey and SMS messages where you can receive security verification code on your business phone.
+You can use multi-factor authentication with their LastPass authenticator app.
+You will also have access to other services like Yubikey and SMS, where you can receive a security verification code on your business phone.
 This means that a person must know your password and have access to a randomly generated security code to enter your password vault.

 Dashlane allows you to generate strong passwords as you fill out online forms.
-It encrypts and stores your passwords and autofills passwords for you.
+It encrypts and stores your passwords and auto-fills passwords for you.